ArneDeloose/Masterproef2018Code/README.md

 The file 'Fitting' is used to fit a new SOM and a DML matrix.
 A DML matrix is fitted with data in the Templates folders.
 A SOM is fitted with data provided by the user.

 The file 'Analysis' requires a SOM and a DML matrix to be loaded in.
 This file contains a tool to visualise the audio data.
 New templates can be defined here as well.
-Keep in mind that a new SOM and DML must be fitted whenever a new template is defined (because the number of features changes).
+Keep in mind that a new SOM and DML must be fitted whenever a new regular template is defined (because the number of features changes).

+The file 'Evaluate' can be used to visualise labeled datapoints on a SOM plot to estimate the performance.
+Labeled datapoints are stored as eval templates.

+---

+For more information various files can be found in the 'documentation' folder.

 ---